mstocco/mariostoc.co/content/traininglog/20220220-ironman2022-27weeksout.md

 <sup><br />Rate on an scale 1-7 &nbsp; 1=best 7=worst &nbsp; +5 is a warning</sup>

 ### PLANNED WORKOUT
-Optional: Ride to/from the pool.
+_Optional: Ride to/from the pool_.
 Swim 2400:
 4 rounds (100 easy free r :20, 50 Shark-fin drill r :30)
 7x 100 aerobic/steady w/ buoy and focus on rotation.
 R :30.